Sven-Lyco/GIT-GITHUB-Workflow/README.md

 ## FIRST GIT WORKLOW

-- `cd <fodlername>` : navigate to where you want to make a new folder
+- `cd <foldername>` : navigate to where you want to make a new folder
 - `take <foldername>` : create a new folder and navigate in it (`take` is a combi of `mkdir` and `cd`)
 - `mkdir <foldername>`: create new folders you need
 - `touch <filename>` : create new files you need